mdn/content/files/en-us/web/api/animation/remove_event/index.md

 #### Result

-{{embedlivesample("Removing_indefinite_animations")}}
+{{embedlivesample("Removing_replaced_animations")}}

-Here we have a `<div>` element, and an event listener that fires the event handler code whenever the mouse moves.
-The event handler sets up an animation that animates the `<div>` element to the position of the mouse pointer.
+Here we have a `<button>` element, and an event listener that runs whenever the mouse moves.
+The {{domxref("Element.mousemove_event","mousemove")}} event handler sets up an animation that animates the `<button>` to the position of the mouse pointer.
 This could result in a huge animations list, which could create a memory leak.
-For this reason, modern browsers automatically remove overriding forward filling animations.
+For this reason, modern browsers automatically remove forward filling animations that are overridden by other animations.

-A console message is logged each time an animation it removed, invoked when the `remove` event is fired.
+The number of animations created is displayed.
+A `remove` event listener is used to count and display the number of animations removed as well.

+All but one of the animations should eventually be removed.

 ## Specifications